malachay/steam-login/README.md

 NEWS
 ----
+* *Version 9* <br/>
+ - Added vdpau check for nvidia cards
+ - when steam is not running, restart steam

 * *Version 8* <br/>
 Improve primusrun. better performance with "optirun -b primus" than "primusrun" (thanks to xXxDeadStarxXx <axy.david@gmail.com>).
 PPA for Ubuntu Saucy.